Control11/ticket-booking-app/README.md

 4. There are three ticket types: ADULT (25 PLN), STUDENT (18 PLN), CHILD (12.50 PLN).

 ### Business requirements
-1. name and surname should each be at least three characters long, starting with a capital letter.
+1. Name and surname should each be at least three characters long, starting with a capital letter.
 The surname could consist of two parts separated with a single underscore, in this case the second part should also start with a capital letter.
-2. reservation applies to at least one seat.
+2. Reservation applies to at least one seat.
 3. There cannot be a single place left over in a row between two already reserved places.
 4. The system should properly handle Polish characters